St. Ives (1976 film): Production

 The novel The Procane Chronicle was published in 1972 written by Ross Thomas under the pen name "Oliver Bleeck".
 The New York Times said "it should find ready acceptance among readers who like sophistication amid the welter."
-Film rights were bought in 1972 by Warner Bros who announced it would be made by director Dick Richards as the first of a two-picture deal (the other being W.W. and the Dixie Dancekings.
+Film rights were bought in 1972 by Warner Bros.
+Pictures who announced it would be made by director Dick Richards as the first of a two-picture deal (the other being W.W. and the Dixie Dancekings).
 Stanley Canter and Sidney Beckerman were to produce.

 The film took a number of years to be made.
 Eventually Charles Bronson signed to star, with J. Lee Thompson to direct.
-They later worked on eight other films together, including The White Buffalo, Caboblanco, 10 to Midnight, Murphy's Law, The Evil That Men Do, Death Wish 4: The Crackdown, Messenger of Death and Kinjite: Forbidden Subjects.
+They went on to make eight more films together: The White Buffalo, Caboblanco, 10 to Midnight, Murphy's Law, The Evil That Men Do, Death Wish 4: The Crackdown, Messenger of Death and Kinjite: Forbidden Subjects.

-Bronson's wife Jill Ireland had appeared in a number of his films but decided not to appear in St Ives.
+Bronson's wife Jill Ireland often appeared in his films, but not in St Ives.
 The female lead went to Jacqueline Bisset, who said the film "was less violent than most of Bronson's films, there is more of a romance."

-According to Phil Hardy in his book The Overlook Film Encyclopedia: The Gangster Film, Ingmar Bergman visited the set of the film and reported that Charles Bronson was "scandalously underestimated".
+According to Phil Hardy in his book The Overlook Film Encyclopedia: The Gangster Film, Ingmar Bergman visited the set and reported that Charles Bronson was "scandalously underestimated".

-The movie is also notable for early film appearances by Michael Lerner, Jeff Goldblum and Robert Englund.
-Goldblum again portrayed a maniacal street punk, as he had in Death Wish (1974).
+The movie is also notable for early film appearances by Michael Lerner, Jeff Goldblum, and Robert Englund.
+Goldblum played a maniacal street punk, as he did in Death Wish (1974).